defano/wyldcard/README.md

 ### Factors

-A _factor_ is a single, evaluated term appearing in an expression.
+A _factor_ is a single evaluated term appearing in an expression.
 HyperTalk is somewhat unusual in its use of _context sensitive_ evaluation of terms.

-When referring to parts and destinations, if a symbol bound to a variable exists in the context of its usage then the value of that variable will be evaluated as if it were "in-lined" HyperTalk.
+When referring to parts and destinations, if a symbol bound to a variable exists in the context of its usage then the value of that variable will be evaluated as if it were HyperTalk.

-For example, in this usage HyperTalk assumes `someCard` to be an unquoted literal and looks for a card named `someCard`:
+In the following usage, HyperTalk assumes `someCard` to be an unquoted literal and looks for a card named `someCard`:

 ```
 go to card someCard  -- Looks for first card named 'someCard'